-Wisteria is a classic, deciduous vine, beloved for its large drooping clusters of fragrant pea-like flowers and quick growth habit.
+Wisteria is a classic, deciduous vine, beloved for its large, drooping clusters of fragrant, pea-like flowers and quick growth habit.
 Wisteria fits in nicely in cottage gardens, Zen/Chinese gardens, formal gardens, and can even do well in xeriscape gardens once they are established.
-There are approximately ten different species of wisteria, native to China, Korea, Japan and the eastern United States.
+There are approximately ten different species of wisteria, native to China, Korea, Japan, and the eastern United States.

 While not all of these species are commonly found in garden centers or online nurseries, many new species and cultivars are easily available.
 Chinese wisteria (Wisteria sinensis) and Japanese wisteria (Wisteria floribunda) are two of the most popular species of wisteria for the landscape.
-However, in this article we will discuss the lessor known, Silky wisteria (Wisteria brachybotrys syn.
+However, in this article, we will discuss the lessor known, Silky wisteria (Wisteria brachybotrys syn.
 Wisteria venusta).

 Silky Wisteria Information

 Silky wisteria is native to Japan.
 However, it is not classified as Japanese wisteria because it has characteristics that make it quite different than the species commonly known as Japanese wisteria.
 The foliage of silky wisteria is covered in silky or downy hairs, which accounts for its common name.
-While Japanese wisteria has long flower racemes, silky wisteria’s racemes are only 4-6 inches (10-15 cm.) long.
+While Japanese wisteria has long flower racemes, silky wisteria’s racemes are only 4 to 6 inches (10-15 cm.) long.

 How to Grow a Silky Wisteria Vines

 Silky wisteria vines grow best in full sun to part shade.
 They will tolerate poor soil but prefer moist loam.
 Fertilize silky wisteria plants in spring, with a low nitrogen fertilizer.
-Wisteria plants have nitrogen fixing properties, so adding nitrogen to them is not necessary.
+Wisteria plants have nitrogen-fixing properties, so adding nitrogen to them is not necessary.
 They will, however, benefit from added potassium and phosphorus.

-Silky wisteria plants are a fast growing deciduous vine, growing up to 40 feet (12 m.) long.
+Silky wisteria plants are a fast-growing deciduous vine, growing up to 40 feet (12 m.) long.
 Silky wisteria vines will quickly cover a pergola, arbor, or trellis.
 They can also be trained to grow in the form of a tree.
 Wisteria can be pruned after blooming to control its growth.

 Some popular varieties of silky wisteria plants are: